Lakers Rumors: D'Angelo Russell Doesn't Want L.A. To Draft Lonzo Ball? - Lakers Nation

 Russell recently liked a post from a fan that was expressing his opinion that the Lakers would be stupid to draft Ball.
 Russell since unliked the tweet, but word had already gotten out and the damage was done.
 Here is a screenshot of the tweet on Russell’s page before he unliked it:

 Is this definitive proof that Russell isn’t in favor of Ball joining him in Los Angeles?
 Not necessarily.
 It’s always possible that he misread the tweet or that someone else had his phone and liked the tweet for him.
+He could have even hit “like” accidentally.
 To underscore just how shaky this is, Bleacher Report’s Ryan Cole tweeted a screenshot where Russell appears to be in favor of Ball:

 — Ry (@JustRyCole) May 24, 2017